-Conventional wisdom holds that only death and taxes are certain.
-The tricky part, however, is that sometimes tax obligations aren’t certain.
-For multi-state business owners, determining what you owe (and where you owe it) can be complicated.
+Conventional wisdom says that only death and taxes are certain.
+But while taxes may be certain, they aren’t always easy to understand.
+For multi-state business owners, that means determining what you owe (and where you owe it) can be complicated.

-Consider the following brain-teaser: A Wisconsin-based DTC pickle company grows cucumbers outside of Milwaukee, pickles them on site, and ships them to individual consumers all over the country.
+Consider this following brain-teaser: A Wisconsin-based DTC pickle company grows cucumbers outside of Milwaukee, pickles them on site, and ships them to individual consumers all over the country.
 As the business grows, it retains the help of a New Jersey-based marketing professional and a fulfillment consultant in Michigan.
-Where does this business owe state taxes?
-In Wisconsin only?
-In Wisconsin, Michigan, and New Jersey?
-In every state where a consumer buys a pickle?

 The answer depends on the business’ specific operations, its income in each state, and the individual state tax policies.
+This is the sometimes confounding process behind the tax nexus concept, and what we’re taking a close look at today.
+Multi-state business owners, this one’s for you.

 Tax nexus is a relationship between a business entity and a taxing jurisdiction.
 If your business has tax nexus in a state, you may need to pay taxes there—if you don’t have nexus, you’re off the hook.

 For multi-state business owners, determining nexus can be complicated.
 As more businesses hire remote employees and online commerce accelerates (and states alter their tax codes to keep up), it’s also becoming an increasingly common business task.
+The rise of interstate commerce has only made these nexus obligations more complex.

 There are four primary types of tax nexus.

-- Corporate income tax nexus.
 Corporate income tax is a tax based on and levied against the profits of certain business entities or tax categories—C corps and, in some states, S corps.
 If you have corporate income tax nexus in a state, you may need to pay state income taxes based on the profits earned in that state.

-- Excise tax nexus.
 Excise tax is a tax levied against particular goods or services.
 It typically applies to goods or services considered socially harmful (such as alcohol, tobacco products, marijuana, air transportation, and firearms).
 It can be charged to the consumer, the retailer, or the manufacturer.
 If you have excise tax nexus in a state, you may be responsible for remitting excise taxes to that state’s taxing jurisdiction.

-- Franchise tax nexus.
 Certain states require all businesses to pay a fee (known as franchise tax) for the privilege of doing business in the state.
 If you have franchise tax nexus in a state, you may be required to pay this fee.

 Although individual qualifications vary, there’s a lot of overlap in the factors states consider to determine nexus.
 Here’s an overview of factors commonly used to determine each nexus type.